the1lab/1lab/src/1Lab/Path.lagda.md

 In HoTT, every function behaves like a funct**or**, in that it has an action on objects (the actual computational content of the function) and an action on _morphisms_ --- how that function acts on paths.
-Reading paths as equality, this is a proof that all functions preserve equality.
+Reading paths as identity, this is a proof that functions take identical inputs to identical outputs.

 ```agda
 ap : ∀ {a b} {A : Type a} {B : A → Type b} (f : (x : A) → B x) {x y : A}